Exclusive - inside Harrogate's new (and adventurous) restaurant

 “There has to be a middle ground between places where diners feel they have to whisper all the time and places that go too far,” Murray says.

-"It allows us to be more creative and up the variety and quality of our food and cater to diners’ dietary requirements.
-I couldn’t do that if it was a la carte.”
+“It allows us to be more creative and up the variety and quality of our food and cater to diners’ dietary requirements.”

 The last ten years have seen Murray develop and prosper at home and abroad, from well-known local names such as The Yorke Arms in Ramsgill, and Harrogate’s Hotel du Vin and, most recently, Norse, to name establishments further afield such as the Atelier in Ottawa in Canada to Gordon Ramsay’s Claridge’s in London.